selimslab/selimslab.github.io/HOME/_atoms/inertia.md

 ---
-tags: models
+tags: psy
 ---

-Inertia, objects and people display the same effect.
+Objects and people display the same effect.

 The first move is harder